 Foshan, the central of Guangdong province is part of the Pearl River Delta Economic Zone and their native dialect is Cantonese.
-The city is famous for Dragon Boat race, Lingnan Kungfu, Martial Arts and Lion Dance.
+The city is famous for the Dragon Boat race, Lingnan Kungfu, Martial Arts, and Lion Dance.

 With a long history of over 5,000 years, the city got its name from the three Buddha statues unearthed here in the Tang Dynasty (618- 907).
-It also once becomes a land for farming, fishing and its local craftsmanship of ceramic arts.
+It also once becomes the land for farming, fishing, and its local craftsmanship of ceramic arts.
 As of today, Foshan is one of the modern city along the Guangdong province in Pearl River Delta.

 Ancient Nanfeng Kiln

 The Ancient Nanfeng Kiln is located in Shiwan Town, Chancheng District.
 I have to get there by bus 155 from Kuiqi Station (Guangfo Line) which takes around 10 minutes.

-The kiln holds the originated pottery art and is one of the oldest kilns in China, dating back to the Ming Dynasty (1368- 1644).
-The antique kiln is well preserved and considered as a ‘live cultural relic’.
+The kiln holds the original pottery, and art is one of the oldest kilns in China, dating back to the Ming Dynasty (1368- 1644).
+The antique kiln is well preserved and considered a ‘live cultural relic’.

 My next attraction was Foshan Zumiao (佛山祖廟) and I had to hail a taxi to get there.
-I could not want to miss out the place because I was a big fan of Huang Feihong and Chinese martial art since young.
+I could not want to miss out on the place because I was a big fan of Huang Feihong and Chinese martial art since young.

 Different kind of interactive folk culture activities was held throughout the year, including the Children Enlightening Ceremony, Huang Feihong lion dance performance, martial art performance and Cantonese Opera.